 The National Institute for Health and Clinical Excellence issued draft guidance recommending the blood thinner to prevent strokes in patients with atrial fibrillation, the agency said today in an e-mailed statement.
 NICE asked patients and doctors to talk before using Eliquis about whether to choose one of the other two new drugs or the older medicine warfarin instead.

-Eliquis will compete with Bayer AG (BAYN) and Johnson & Johnson (JNJ)’s Xarelto and Boehringer Ingelheim GmbH’s Pradaxa to replace warfarin, a decades-old medicine that had previously been the standard of care for people with an erratic heartbeat.
+Eliquis will compete with Bayer AG (BAYN) and Johnson & Johnson (JNJ:US)’s Xarelto and Boehringer Ingelheim GmbH’s Pradaxa to replace warfarin, a decades-old medicine that had previously been the standard of care for people with an erratic heartbeat.
 Both of the other drugs won a recommendation from NICE last year.

 “The appraisal committee heard from patient experts that warfarin can have a greater impact on a person’s quality of life than atrial fibrillation itself,” Carole Longson, director of NICE’s Health Technology Evaluation Centre, said in the statement, citing the older drug’s interactions with food, alcohol and other medicines, and the regular monitoring it requires.